Dicee/latexEditor/README.md

 ### Compilation

-To compile, Scala is required as long as JDK 8.
+To compile, Scala is required as long as JDK 8

 ### Use

-A jre with a version greater than 1.8 should do.
+- A jre with a version greater than 1.8 should do.
+- MikTeX installed on the machine and present in the environment variable PATH